robinbryce/draft-bryce-cose-merkle-mountain-range-proofs/draft-bryce-cose-merkle-mountain-range-proofs.md

 ## MostSigBit

+Returns the mask for the the most significant bit in pos

 `1 << (BitLength(pos) - 1)`

 Expressed in python

     def most_sig_bit(pos) -> int:
-        """Returns the mask for the the most significant bit in pos""" return 1 << (pos.bit_length() - 1)
+        return 1 << (pos.bit_length() - 1)

-We assume the following primitives for working with bits as they have obvious implementations.
+We assume the following primitives for working with bits as they commonly have library or hardware support.

 ## BitLength